Apiyo4/base/meetings/GVSU-CIS641-Kilimajaro-2022-10-02.md

 ### Goals for next week (include responsibilities)

-* Research class models
+* Research class models (Annette and Sam)
-* Coming up with the various classes and models for our application
+* Coming up with the various classes and models for our application (Annette)
-* Fine tune and increase requirements
+* Fine tune and increase requirements (Sam)